Akramz/buildings/README.md

 ## Citation

-Please cite the following paper if you use this code or dataset:
+Please cite our [paper](https://arxiv.org/abs/2511.12104) if you use this code or dataset:
 ```
 @misc{microsoftbuildings,
       title={TEMPO: Global Temporal Building Density and Height Estimation from Satellite Imagery},